Ark-Ntech/sports_scheduling_constraint_parser/README.md

 - **Template System**: Use pre-built constraint sets as starting points
 - **Full CRUD**: Create, edit, and delete entities at any level
 - **Constraint Viewing**: Detailed display of constraints within sets
+- **Calendar Navigation**: Direct buttons to navigate from constraint sets to calendar

 ### 4. Calendar Integration